Health & Counseling

 The Student Health Center provides medical evaluation and care of student health concerns in an outpatient setting and when around-the-clock care is needed, in an infirmary setting.
 The Health Center strives to provide comprehensive primary medical care to W&L students, including

-In the event of emergency medical services beyond the scope of care at the Student Health Center, students will be evaluated and treated at Carilion Stonewall Jackson Hospital, located just one mile from campus.
+In the event of emergency medical services beyond the scope of care at the Student Health Center, students will be evaluated and treated at Carilion Rockbridge Community Hospital, located just one mile from campus.

 The counseling staff is available to help students with a variety of difficulties that might impact not only a student's academic work but an overall sense of well-being.
 University Counseling provides direct psychotherapy services, assessment of academic problems and (with student consent) collaboration with faculty, administrative personnel or parents to provide necessary supports for struggling students.
 Psychiatric consultation is also available.
 There are various options for appointments and scheduling.